linhle32/PySpark-Pipeline-Tutorial/README.md

 ## Summary

 This repository consists of some tutorials and templates for basic tasks in data analytics with PySpark.
 This is not an introduction to the tasks, but rather a tutorial to adapt to PySpark with prior knowledge in Python and data analytics.
-Topics include:
+I am also not discussing how to set up your Hadoop/Spark cluster here.
+However, the easiest way is to use the Hortonworks HDP virtual machine (https://www.cloudera.com/downloads/hortonworks-sandbox.html).
+Topics included in this repository:

 - Data processing pipeline
     - One hot encoder for categorical data